pts/tinyveracrypt/README.txt

 Q6.
 Can tinyveracrypt open a volume created by VeraCrypt?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Yes, if the volume was created with the default settings of VeraCrypt 1.17.
-It's possible to open other kinds of volumes as well, some of them is easy to add.
+Yes, if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512, and AES in XTS mode (i.e. aes-xts-plain64)).
+More code needs to be written for opening other kinds of volumes as well, some of them is easy to add.

 Q7.
 Does tinyveracrypt share any code with VeraCrypt?
 """""""""""""""""""""""""""""""""""""""""""""""""""""